 4.1.
 How to Get an FMME?

-Apply online to get an FMME or get a passport book for it on arrival in Mexico Territory.
 By downloading a software app online, you will wait about an hour until it is printed on a paper copy.
 However, there will still be certain requirements at your entry point.
 Border crossing only takes a few minutes.

 4.2.
 How do You Keep Your Passport Safe on a Cruise?

-It is easy to protect your passport when traveling in the boat by storing it in a purse or a passport necklace.
+Protecting your passport when traveling on the boat is easy by storing it in a purse or a passport necklace.
 A cash belt is a small pocket with a zippered pocket to hold your passport or a few credit cards.
 The pouch is attached by a belt that comfortably fits on your waistline.
-The belt is usually not as secure as a wallet but is generally much more comfortable and gives you easy access to documents and cash.
-Traveling without passport covers might be a good idea.

 4.3.
 What if You Lose Your Passport During a Cruise?

 Those with passports can lose them when they go to a port of origin or travel abroad without permission.
 Contact the hotel’s customer care team for further information and advice on the rest of your cruise before you can receive your new passport.
-If someone loses their passport on the cruise ship, they can send the loss report to the cabin.
-If you want to avoid loss or damage during a cruise, we recommend you keep it inside your cabin.
-Rooms are easily accessible, and you can secure your passport in a safe place.

 4.4.
 Do you Need a Passport If You Fly to an International Cruise Departure Port?

-If you are flying internationally for a cruise, you must carry your passport or a valid passport book with you.
-U.S. passports are issued by the government that enable Americans to travel through Europe by air, sea, or land.
-A valid US passport is required for all flights in Canada, Bermuda, and the Caribbean.
+If you fly internationally for a cruise, you must carry your passport or a valid passport book.
+The government issues U.S. passports to enable Americans to travel through Europe by air, sea, or land.

 4.5.
 Do You Need a Valid Visa to Go to Mexico?

-In the United States, you can not apply to be a tourist for less than 180 days in Mexico.
+In the United States, you can not apply to be a tourist in Mexico for less than 180 days.
 It only requires a tourist card or passport.
 Similar laws apply to nationals of foreign nations who are not eligible for visas.
-The rules are applicable in certain countries with visa requirements for Mexico.
-You’ll also qualify to receive exemptions if you are a resident outside of the United States, Canada, Japan, Chile, and other recognized countries.

 If you plan your trip to Mexico, ensure you have an American passport or travel card, a valid or trusted traveler card (NexusSENTRI or FAST), or an enhanced driving license.
-During a closed-loop cruise in Mexico, you must have a valid ID to get into the country without the necessary visas.
+During a closed-loop cruise in Mexico, you must have a valid ID to enter the country without the necessary visas.

 It is always better to be prepared.
 Carry your birth certificate and enhanced driver’s license, too.